Self-Importance--With Some Justification

 That estimate sounds about right.

 There are fundamental differences between the Big Three’s businesses and those in the global space industry.
 The big three essentially invest in writing code, then replicating it for profit.
 And it has been very profitable for them.
 They’ve also invested in networking infrastructure, replicable but a bit more expensive than code.
 There are parts of the space industry working in similar businesses.
-But much of the industry is about building the hardware and operating it–the required infrastructure to do more exciting things in or from space.
+But much of the industry is about building the hardware and operating it--the required infrastructure to do more exciting things in or from space.
 Their activities are equivalent to AT&T building out the telephone networks (comsats), the U.S. government laying concrete for interstates (launch services), or Texas fumbling with power generation (?).

 All are capital-intensive, but they are a necessary first step to possibilities beyond military missions.
-The unbalanced space activity share shows why the DoD generally and Raymond specifically believe the DoD offers any sort of path to commercial success–between NASA and the DoD, the government influence (money) is very large.
+The unbalanced space activity share shows why the DoD generally and Raymond specifically believe the DoD offers any sort of path to commercial success--between NASA and the DoD, the government influence (money) is very large.

 True, the government is a big fish, but the numbers above show it’s a big fish in a very small pond.
-With so many smaller fish focused on feeding the big fish, they are only making that big fish larger instead of focusing on increasing the pond’s size.
+With so many smaller fish focused on feeding the big fish, they only make that big fish larger instead of increasing the pond’s size.
 With nearly 50% of annual estimated space industry activity stemming from government spending, “feeding the big fish” will be a hard habit to break.
 Those looking for the DoD to move away from its big fish role will be disappointed.
 As noted at the beginning of this analysis, both the DoD’s and Raymond’s narratives paint their space missions as the wellsprings from which all things commercial, including markets, flow.

 It’s also the reason why Raymond and others are excited by the newcomers to the industry.
 If legacy space industry stakeholders won’t break the cycle, then the outsiders coming in might.
 SpaceX is known for pushing back against industry norms, with some success.